phanidora/Spin-up-Splunk-using-Terraform.-/README.md

      - Configures the HTTP Event Collector for data ingestion.
      - Generates an HTTP Event Collector token.
      - Defines saved searches for alerts and statistics.
-     - Constructs Splunk dashboard's for data visualization.
+     - Construct Splunk dashboard's for data visualization.

  5. **Deployment Steps:**